-$$A = S \text{ if } Y \stackrel{\text{}}{<}= Yp$$
+$$A = S \text{ if } Y \leq Yp$$

-$A = S - penalty \text{ if } Y \stackrel{\text{}}{>} Yp$
+A = S - penalty if Y > Yp

 A related problem occurs when the estimated APFs asymptotically reach their peak.
-Consider Figure 4.
+Consider Figure 4, that is they become nearly flat as they approach, but never fully reach a fixed peak.
 The enlarged red (on the left) and blue (one the right) dots are the observations for two different countries.
+The relevant portion of the APF above them is nearly flat but still very gently rising.
 Both the indicator and frontier values for both countries are nearly identical, and both are failing to meet their obligations.
 However, the country represented by the blue dot has two and a half times more resources than the country represented by the red dot.
 As such, its score should be lower; a penalty should be imposed on its rescaled indicator score.